Royal Wahingdoh FC

-Royal Wahingdoh FC (also known as Wahingdoh Sports Club) was an Indian professional football club based in Shillong, Meghalaya.
-Nicknamed "Royals", the club participated in I-League, then top flight of Indian football league system.
+Royal Wahingdoh Football Club (also known as Wahingdoh Sports Club) was an Indian professional football club based in Shillong, Meghalaya.
+Nicknamed "Royals", the club participated in the I-League, then top flight of the Indian football league system.
 Royal Wahingdoh holds the record for the highest number of consecutive Shillong Premier League titles, having won the finals in December 2010, 2011 and in 2012.

 They have also competed in I-League 2nd Division during the 2013–14 season.
 They won the league by defeating Bhawanipore in the last match of the league and qualified to play for the 2014–15 season of the I-League.

 History

 1946–2010

-Founded in 1946 as Wahingdoh Sports Club, the club based in Shillong, won numerous titles.
-However, with changing times and professionalisation, the amateur club began to face some amount of difficulty competing with younger clubs and it was then, that the decline began.
+Founded in 1946 as Wahingdoh Sports Club, the club based in Shillong won numerous titles.
+However, with changing times and professionalisation, the amateur club began to face some difficulty competing with younger clubs and it was then, that the decline began.

 In 2007, Wahingdoh Sports Club was almost relegated to the 2nd Division League and as a result of inconsistent performance, the Wahingdoh community felt the need for a younger and more innovative approach.

-In 2008, the club turned professional when it merged with Royal Football Club before being renamed Royal Wahingdoh FC under the able leadership of the club's owner Dominic Sutnga Tariang.
-With the club witnessing several dramatic changes, a new chapter was in the making and in the very same year, the club bounced back to claim Third spot in the 2nd Div Regional League, a sign that brought hope for a brighter future.

-In the First Division 2009 season they established a record by winning all their games besides scoring 52 goals en route to lifting the title and along with it, an entry into the top tier of Meghalaya football, the Shillong Premier League."
+In 2008, the club turned professional when it merged with Royal Football Club before being renamed Royal Wahingdoh FC under the leadership of the club's owner Dominic Sutnga Tariang.
+With the club witnessing several dramatic changes, a new chapter was in the making and in the very same year, the club bounced back to claim third spot in the 2nd Division Regional League, a sign that brought hope for a brighter future.
+In the First Division 2009 season, they created a record by winning all their games besides scoring 52 goals en route to lifting the title and along with it, an entry into the top tier of Meghalaya football, the Shillong Premier League.